memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 For this problem, I observed lower throughput than expected during data transfer.
 Logs showed that the connection parameters were set correctly initially, but the data rate did not match this.
 Inspecting the capture in Wireshark led me to discover that two different connection parameter update methods in the BLE stack clobbered values set by the other, resulting in decreased throughput.

 Depending on the protocol, you may not need additional hardware.
 Wireshark can use your [WiFi interface’s monitor or promiscuous mode](https://wiki.wireshark.org/CaptureSetup/WLAN) to capture any signals in the air.
 It can also hook into your local Ethernet and [USB interfaces](https://wiki.wireshark.org/CaptureSetup/WLAN) for packet capture.

-For BLE sniffing hardware, I reach for my closest nRF52 dev kit!
-Nordic Semiconductor offers a [BLE Sniffer package](https://www.nordicsemi.com/Products/Development-tools/nrf-sniffer-for-bluetooth-le/download#infotabs) to download that includes plugins for Wireshark.
-With these, Wireshark will use your dev kit as an interface to capture packets from.
+For BLE sniffing hardware, I reach for my closest Nordic Semiconductor nRF52 dev kit!
+Nordic offers a fantastic [BLE Sniffer software package](https://www.nordicsemi.com/Products/Development-tools/nrf-sniffer-for-bluetooth-le/download#infotabs) that includes plugins for Wireshark.
+It's amazing - check it out!

 **Strengths**: